KLSD: As KGB (1928–1982)

 On March 24, 1941, under the North American Regional Broadcasting Agreement, KGB was moved from 1330 to its present 1360 kHz.
 During World War II, KGB featured content relating to the U.S. military.
 The United States Navy broadcast ship signals on the station, and KGB hosted shows originating from the Marine Corps Recruit Depot and Naval Training Center San Diego.
 Those shows featured the United States Marine Corps with film stars such as Ginger Rogers and Henry Fonda as special guests.
 In this era, KGB was the most popular radio station in San Diego, with local car dealers being the top sponsors.

 On December 27, 1950, the General Tire and Rubber Company bought KGB as part of a $12.3 million purchase including all Thomas S. Lee properties and interest in the Mutual Broadcasting System.

 The broadcast license transferred to Marion R. Harris in 1954 and KGB Inc. in 1956.
 In April 1959, KGB moved from the Mutual Broadcasting System to ABC Radio Network.

 On April 1, 1964, Willet Brown bought KGB.
 Then in 1965, KGB became the first client of the Drake-Chenault consulting company and changed to the Boss Radio Top 40 music format.
 Nearly two months into retaining Drake-Chenault, KGB had its ratings improve from worst to best in San Diego.

 In 1972, KGB became an early adopter and pioneer of what is now called the album oriented rock format, simulcasting with co-owned KGB-FM.
 KGB-AM returned to Top 40 in 1974.
+In 1979, the station began designating itself as 13-K.

-News and adult standards (1982–2004)
+As KCNN, KPQP, and KPOP (1982–2004)

 On March 15, 1982, KGB's call sign changed to KCNN, and the format changed to an audio simulcast of CNN.
-General manager Jim Price explained the format change on the grounds that listeners preferred listening to music on FM radio.
+General manager Jim Price based the format change on anticipation of listeners preferring FM for music.
 However, KCNN struggled in the ratings, never rising above a 2.3 share.

-Then on October 7, 1983, KCNN became KPQP with an adult standards format.
-The call sign changed to KPOP on August 1, 1986.
+KCNN changed its format to adult standards in July 1983, with its call sign changing to KPQP on October 7, 1983, then to KPOP on August 1, 1986.

 Nearly four decades of local ownership ended in 1996, when Nationwide Communications bought KPOP.
 Nationwide was later acquired by Jacor in 1997.
 Then in 1998, Clear Channel Communications bought Jacor and its stations including KPOP.

 Beginning in the 2000–01 season, KPOP became the radio home of San Diego State Aztecs men's basketball.
 In June 2001, former KFMB Hudson and Bauer co-host Joe Bauer became morning drive host of Breakfast with Bauer at KPOP.
 In 2002, KPOP added a rotating set of lifestyle programs at 6 p.m. weeknights.